 In 1905 timber company Ellis and Burnand, which had cutting rights over areas of King Country native forest, established its headquarters in Hamilton.
 It became one of New Zealand’s largest timber-milling enterprises before being sold to Fletchers in the 1960s.
 The Taupo Totara Timber Company, which logged native forests west of Lake Taupō in the early 20th century, built a light railway line to its Putaruru mill and a mill at Kopakorahi (near present-day Kinleith).

 As native forests dwindled, the focus shifted to exotic forestry.
 South Waikato pumice lands were unsuitable for farming, because cobalt deficiency in the soil caused a stock illness called bush sickness.
-Exotic trees were planted there from 1925 to 1935 and on hill country at Maramarua, north Waikato.
+Exotic trees were planted there and on hill country at Maramarua, north Waikato from 1925 to 1935.

 The same was true of wood processing.
 The Kinleith mill expanded in the 1960s and 1970s, but when government market-protection policies ended in the 1980s it became less profitable.
 Despite modernisation programmes, there were redundancies from the 1980s to the 2000s.
-The closure of the mill at Putaruru was announced in October 2008.
+The Carter Holt Harvey mill at Putaruru closed in 2008.